ISAITB/docs-tdl/source/constructs/index.rst

     @from, yes, The ID of the actor that acts as the messaging source (see :ref:`test-case-actors`).
     @to, yes, The ID of the actor that acts as the messaging target (see :ref:`test-case-actors`).
-    @handler, yes, A string value or variable reference identifying the messaging handler to use for the transaction (see :ref:`handlers-implementation`). config, no, Zero or more elements to provide configuration when creating the transaction.
+    @handler, yes, A string value or variable reference identifying the messaging handler to use for the transaction (see :ref:`handlers-implementation`). property, no, Zero or more elements to provide configuration regarding the setup of the messaging handler call that are not passed to the handler.
+Each ``property`` element has a ``name`` attribute and a text content or variable reference as value. config, no, Zero or more elements to provide configuration when creating the transaction.
 Each ``config`` element has a ``name`` attribute and a text content or variable reference as value.

 Executing the ``btxn`` step results in a call to the messaging handler specified by the ``handler`` attribute.
 This gives it an